The Suffolk Joint Learning Disability Strategy Live Launch

 5th November 2019

-Members of the partnership attended Suffolk User Forum’s AGM.
+Suffolk User Forum’s AGM.
 The event included a great talk from ESNEFT’s (Colchester & Ipswich hospitals) Chief Executive, Nick Hulme.
 There were also the beginnings of co-producing how Ipswich Hospital can become a ‘mentally friendly’ general hospital.
 There will be a follow up workshop in the next few months.
 We will post the details on this website.

 LeDeR Engagement Group meeting